Three Functional Roles of the Per-Layer Embedding Gate in Gemma-4 E2B

 | L17 | 0.07 | 0.07 | Almost entirely context-driven |

-R² is low everywhere, ranging from 0.07 to 0.42.
-But the pattern is clear.
-The L13/L14 layers are among the most token-id-predictable.
-L17 is the opposite, with low R² and a gate direction that opposes the residual delta.
-Whatever L17 is doing, it's almost entirely context-driven.
+R² is low everywhere, ranging from 0.07 to 0.42, but the pattern is pretty clear.
+The L13/L14 layers are among the most tokenId predictable of the layers.
+L17 is the opposite, with a low R² and a gate direction that opposes the residual delta.
+Whatever L17 is doing, it's almost entirely context driven.

-This is the structural separation I was looking for.
-The discriminative band is small magnitude, context-driven, and mixed/opposing in direction.
-The L13/L14 band is huge magnitude, partially token-driven, and aligned.
+This is the structural separation I was looking for!
+The discriminative band is small magnitude, context driven, and mixed/opposing in direction.
+The L13/L14 band is high magnitude, partially token driven, and aligned.
 They are different mechanisms sharing the same architectural slot.

 | Condition | Layers Ablated | Mean NLL | Perplexity | Change |